 Figure 25.
-Step 2: Consider threats and decide whether to intervene
+Step 2: Decide whether to intervene

 Waterway managers may use conceptual models and geomorphic trajectories to decide whether to intervene.
 The decision on whether to intervene at all, should be just that, an active decision, rather than an assumption.
 Greater understanding of the site, gained through development of the impact logic and building of a geomorphic trajectory (Step 1), should make clearer the scale of intervention required to address the underlying geomorphic processes.